Farmers like Anthony and Juan Gabriel are celebrated examples of ordinary folk who believe you can do anything you set your mind to.

 2023 = 22.600 kg

 The brothers are modest and cautious with linking this success to regeneration alone.
-They are however confident that the absence of illnesses or pests and the quality of their fruits, are an immediate result of their regenerative practices.
+They are however confident that the absence of illnesses or pests and the quality of their fruits are an immediate result of their regenerative practices.

 Finding a true price for oil, the business side

-Anthony and John Gabriel choose to differentiate.
-Their USP is ‘Great taste because we work together with nature.
-We apply regenerative techniques to heal the soil which in return produce the perfect fruit.
-This is a claim easily made if you don’t verify it.
+Great taste is a claim easily made if you don’t verify it.
 So the brothers entered independent taste awards to back it up.

-“Everything in our influence has been optimised to perfection and in a way that benefits nature.
-The result is that in the last 4 years we have been awarded by different international olive oil competitions.
+“Everything in our influence has been optimized to perfection and in a way that benefits nature.
+The result is that in the last 4 years, we have been awarded by different international olive oil competitions.
 These competitions have placed us as one of the best organic extra virgin olive oil in the world.
 Now, we are looking into Demeter and Bio Suisse to make our oil stand out from the crowd in a more permanent way.”

 Does differentiation help you to sell your product?

-There are no guarantees in this world but in the case of La Biodiversa, it helped them to quickly build a name for themselves.
+There are no guarantees in this world, but in the case of La Biodiversa, it helped them to quickly build a name for themselves.
 They sell their olive oil to gourmet stores and directly to consumers through their website.
 With a good product and a unique story, 35% of their sales now come from repeat customers.
-This allows them to grow their business at a steady controllable pace.
+This allows them to grow their business at a steady, controllable pace.

 Anthony’s passion is confirmed once again when he tells the story of a loyal customer who hides the olive oil from her husband.
 “It’s too good to share.
 How great is that?
 You can’t make this stuff up.”